PercivalZhang/StorageTank/README.md

   - much more cheap resource fee
   - customized block explorer

+### Inter-blockchain Communication

+A user on the parent chain first has to send their coins to an output address, where the coins become locked so the user is unable to spend them elsewhere.
+Once the transaction has been completed, a confirmation is communicated across the chains followed by a waiting period for extra security.
+After the waiting period, the equivalent number of coins is released on the sidechain, allowing the user to access and spend them there.
+The reverse happens when moving back from a sidechain to the main chain.

-we provide contracts to manage the relationship between source chain account and our side chain account.
+Contracts are constructed on both chains to hanlde the communications between source chain account and our side chain account.
  - eos side chain contract for data exchange contract for data exchange
  - inter-blockchain communication